Money Secrets – Things I Stopped Buying to Save Money

 Expensive Hobbies

-I loved hobbies that required pricey supplies, but I found free or cheaper alternatives.
+I loved hobbies that required pricey supplies, but I found free or cheaper alternatives that were just as satisfying.

 Expensive Phone Plans